 Hydrofracing, which is used to stimulate many oil and gas wells, is a process in which fluids are injected at high pressure into underground rock formations to fracture the rock and increase the flow of fossil fuels.
 Opponents contend that the use of hydrofracing fluids should be regulated at the federal level, saying they have seeped into groundwater supplies across the nation.

 Republican committee members supported the Fleming amendment.
-Rep. Louie Gohmert (R-TX) blasted Democrats' attempt to regulate hydrofracing at the federal level as a result of the Deepwater Horizon incident.
+Rep. Louie Gohmert (R-TX) blasted Democrats' stepped-up efforts to regulate hydrofracing at the federal level in the aftermath of the Deepwater Horizon incident.
 This "could effectively eliminate the 100 year-plus supply of natural gas we got in this country," he said.
 He said Texas has been regulating hydrofracing for years.

 "Wyoming...does have a disclosure rule [for hydrofracing chemicals].
 And for 10th amendment [state versus federal rights] reasons and because the federal government's already authorized a study of this, we should wait, we should get the results of the study" before acting on legislation involving hydrofracing, said Rep. Cynthia Lummis (R-WY).

-The House Energy and Commerce Committee is conducting an inquiry into the potential health and environmental risks associated with hydrofracing of unconventional natural gas resources, and the Environmental Protection Agency is carrying out a two-year study of hydrofracing's effects on groundwater (see Daily GPI, July 15c; March 19; Feb.
-19).
+The House Energy and Commerce Committee is conducting an inquiry into the potential health and environmental risks associated with hydrofracing of unconventional natural gas resources, and the Environmental Protection Agency is carrying out a two-year study of hydrofracing's effects on groundwater (NGI, March 22; Feb.
+22).

 The Independent Petroleum Association of America (IPAA), which represents independent producers, slammed the House bill.
 In a letter to Committee Chairman Nick Rahall (D-WV), IPAA President Barry Russell wrote that the legislation "is focused more on perceived short-term political gain than on actual solutions."